Anjisweety2/Algorithm-for-Admissible-Pairs/README.md

 # Algorithm-for-Admissible-Pairs

-In the main branch, there are a Algorithm I.py file and a folder named "Algorithm II".
+In the main branch, there is a Algorithm I.py file and a folder named "Algorithm II".

 The Algorithm I.py file is used to check that Conjecture 1.1 is true for the first 12000 positive integers.